brain-coder/hello-world/README.md

-# This is my first repository on GitHub
+# Introduction
-and my first GitHub Page
+This is my first repository on GitHub and also my first GitHub Page I've done.